 Click to expand

-The following are common errors and the corresponding solutions:
+The following are common errors and their solutions:

 Your requested resource type [ecs.******] is not enough currently, please try other regions or other resource types

-Solution: You can try to create the instance again later or switch to a different instance type or region.
+Solution: Try creating the instance again later, or switch to a different instance type or region.

 Your resource usage has exceeded the default limitation.
 Please contact us via ticket system to raise the limitation.

-Solution: To increase your quota, you can submit a ticket.
+Solution: To request a quota increase, submit a ticket.

 Sales of this resource are temporarily suspended in the specified zone.
 We recommend that you use the multi-zone creation function to avoid the risk of insufficient resource.